-STEP Change the formula in cell G1 to =SUM(OFFSET(\$C\$1,0,0,100,1)) and fill it down to cell G2.
+STEP Change the formula in cell G1 to =SUM(OFFSET(C\$1,0,0,100,1)) and fill it down to cell G2.

-Adding the dollar signs made C1 an absolute reference so we kept our C1 starting point in cell G2, but we need to change the formula so it adds up the number of infected people in the second set of 100.
+Adding the dollar signs made it an absolute reference so we kept our C1 starting point in cell G2, but we need to change the formula so it adds up the number of infected people in the second set of 100.
 We do that by changing the second argument because it controls how many rows to move from the reference cell.

-STEP Change the formula in cell G2 to =SUM(OFFSET(C\$1,100,0,100,1)).
+STEP Change the formula in cell G2 to =SUM(OFFSET(\$C\$1,100,0,100,1)).

-EXCEL TIP Cell G2 reports how many people are infected in the second group of 100.
+Cell G2 reports how many people are infected in the second group of 100.
 We could fill down eight more cells and then change the second argument manually to 200, 300, and so on, but this is poor spreadsheet practice.
-Never manually repeat the same entry or an ordered sequence (e.g., numbers or dates).
+You never want to manually re-enter the same thing or an ordered sequence of numbers.

 In addition, you want to maximize flexibility.
 Hard-coding numbers, like 100, in formulas is poor practice because you might want to change that number in the future.